lockys/pyAllpay/README.md

 For example, **returns['RtnCode']** indicates the current status of a payment.
 Check out the [allPay Documentation](https://www.allpay.com.tw/Service/API_Help?Anchor=AnchorDoc) for more details.
 #### Available payment.
-CVS, Barcode, ATM, WebATM
+CVS, Barcode, ATM, WebATM, Credit card
-You could simulate to pay, but you should implement the view by your own in order to catch the feedback from allPay.
+You could simulate to pay in the administator panel provided by allPay, but you should implement the view by your own in order to catch the feedback data from allPay.
 #### Goal:
 This final goal for this project is to implement the full functionalities of Allpay SDK in Python language.
 #### Project Current Status: